TheAlexz/Algorithms-for-packing-number/README.md

 ![alt text](https://github.com/TheAlexz/ALGOS-FOR-COMPUTING-THE-LOWER-AND-UPPER-BOUNDS-OF-THE-PACKING-NUMBER-OF-3-TOKEN-GRAPH-OF-PATH-GRAPH./blob/main/Images/4th_line_mathematica.png)

-Once you are done with these two steps, you are ready to run the Wolfram Mathematica file, for that, hit the Evaluation button on the program's tab and then hit the Evaluate notebook button as shown
+Once you are done with these two steps, you are ready to run the Wolfram Mathematica file, for that, hit the "Evaluation" button on the program's tab and then hit the "Evaluate notebook" button as shown

 ![alt text](https://github.com/TheAlexz/ALGOS-FOR-COMPUTING-THE-LOWER-AND-UPPER-BOUNDS-OF-THE-PACKING-NUMBER-OF-3-TOKEN-GRAPH-OF-PATH-GRAPH./blob/main/Images/Mathematica_results1.png)